stephengold/Minie/README.md

 The centerpiece of Minie is `DynamicAnimControl`, a new `PhysicsControl`.
 Adding a `DynamicAnimControl` to an animated model provides ragdoll physics and inverse kinematics.
+`DynamicAnimControl` can also be used to simulate ropes.

 Configuration of `DynamicAnimControl` mostly takes place before the `Control` is added to a model `Spatial`.
 Adding the `Control` to a `Spatial`